GTrigon/Medical/README.md

-This is the main repository of the Trig bros
+This is the med repository of the Trig bros